Skip to main content

 if (oldIndex < newIndex) {

-// Removing the item at oldIndex will shorten the list by 1.
+// Removing the item at oldIndex shortens the list by 1.

 newIndex -= 1;